Bowie knife: Variations, collecting and portrayal in popular culture

 Jim Bowie was posthumously inducted into the Blade magazine Cutlery Hall of Fame at the 1988 Blade Show in Atlanta, Georgia in recognition of the impact that his design made upon generations of knife makers and cutlery companies.

 Custom knife maker Ernest Emerson originally used a Bowie knife in his logo and manufactures a folding Bowie known in his line-up as the CQC13.

 A Bowie knife appears on the shoulder sleeve insignia of the 39th Infantry Brigade Combat Team, headquartered in Little Rock, Arkansas.

 The Alfred Williams Bowie knife

-From the mid-1800s to the early 1900s, the Alfred Williams EBRO Bowie knife became a big seller in the USA.
+From the mid-1800s to the early 1900s, the Alfred Williams EBRO Bowie knife became a big seller in the US.
 The EBRO trademark was purchased by Adolph Kastor & Sons of New York from Joseph Wostenholm & Sons in Sheffield.
-Alfred Williams specialized in selling knives to the USA market, and as such, his knives destined for the US market bore the EBRO importer stamp on them along with Alfred Williams’ name.
-Original Alfred Williams Bowie knives now sell for substantial amounts in auction.
-One unique Alfred Williams Bowie knife with a carved handle that belonged to a Texan family sold for $60,000 in auction.
+Alfred Williams specialized in selling knives to the US market, and as such, his knives destined for the US market bore the EBRO importer stamp on them along with Alfred Williams' name.
+Original Alfred Williams Bowie knives now sell for substantial amounts in auctions.
+One unique Alfred Williams Bowie knife with a carved handle that belonged to a Texan family sold for $60,000 in an auction.